 Mission Statement: The Chatham County Board of Assessors is to submit a timely tax digest in accordance with Georgia Law and guidelines set forth by the Department of Revenue (DOR) with a superior level of customer service that maintains confidence among the taxpayers of Chatham County.

 In order to maintain a superior level of customer service, it is the goal of the Chatham County Board of Assessors to notify the public of changes in property tax law.
-During the 2021 legislative season, Georgia lawmakers passed HB 292, HB 63, HB 282, HB 451, SB 193, and HB 498, which make changes to property tax law that may affect taxpayers in Chatham County.
+During the 2022 legislative season, Georgia lawmakers passed which make changes to property tax law that may affect taxpayers in Chatham County.
+HB 916, HB 498, HB 997, and HR 594, which make changes to property tax law that may affect taxpayers in Chatham County.

 You are hereby notified that properly identified representatives of the Chatham County Board of Assessors may enter upon your property during normal business hours for the purposes of collecting accurate data or verifications due to permits, business licenses issued, applications for preferential assessments, return of property value, revaluations, review of sales, audits, and review of appeals.
 Please contact our office if you have questions.